 Liss SA, KR Znotinas, JS Hughes, BJ Bellgraph, CR Vernon, RA Harnish, ES Fischer, and SE Blackburn.
 2020.
 Evaluation of Foster Dam Juvenile Fish Passage, 2018.
 PNNL-29587.
 Final report submitted by the Pacific Northwest National Laboratory to the U.S. Army Corps of Engineers, Portland, Oregon.

 USACE 2020.
 Willamette Valley Project Interim Measures Implementation Plan.
 U.S. Army Corps of Engineers, Portland, Oregon

+ODFW Comments:

+From May – August, operations should NOT start at 7pm as it is not dark at 7pm at this time of year.
+Consequently, juvenile Chinook would not be expected to be passing at that time, and beginning the operation that early may negatively impact the angler success for retaining hatchery Chinook downstream.
+Instead, operations should be more closely tied to the photoperiod, such as beginning at 8pm in May and at 9pm June – August, to successfully pass juvenile Chinook and allow for retention of hatchery adults downstream.
+If the operation is not anticipated to affect downstream flows or temperatures which may affect angling success, please provide that documentation.

 NMFS Comments: